fly-apps/smokescreen/README.md

 # Smokescreen

-Obfuscating and managing your outgoing web connections from Fly with Smokescreen
+Managing your outgoing web connections from Fly with Smokescreen

 <!-- cut here-->